 Let’s find out what food is best at a specific age

-All babies develop at different rates and have different requirements in food.
+All babies develop at different rates and have different requirements for food.
 But there are some basic things that we can talk about.
 For example, babies at the age of 1 to 5 months should consume only breast milk or baby formula.
 Let’s check what’s the difference between these 2 common kinds of milk.

 - Experts are sure that breast milk is the perfect food for a baby during the first month of life as it adjusts to the baby's needs in nutrition.
 For example, for the first days of a baby's life, breast milk gets a yellowish color and is created specifically for the newborn.
 So, it perfectly adapts over time and is suitable for every stage of life.
 That’s why mothers don’t need to worry whether this milk is good enough for their babies.

 - Breast milk is full of healthy elements for a baby's well-being.
 Be sure, carbs, proteins, fats, vitamins and minerals presented in breast milk will fully satisfy the baby.
 And the best part about it is that these elements are just in the right amount.
 That is surely a benefit in comparison with baby formulas.

 - Breast milk provides natural antibodies which positively affect the baby’s health.
 They are crucial for the immune system as they help to confront germs, viruses and bacteria.
 That’s why breastfed babies are less likely to catch colds and other infections.

 · Baby formulas are the best alternative to breast milk as they can be quite enriching and nutritious.
 European organic baby formulas are exceptionally high quality and don’t contain any ingredients that may harm a baby.
 Sadly, some of the formulas on the marker can be dangerous in the long run, so keep in mind that you need to pay special attention to their content and consult a doctor.